-Lecturer, Immersion Shaykh al-Hind Program
+Lecturer, Shaykh al-Hind & Intermediate Islamic Studies Program

-Mawlana Asif Zia Uddin began his quest for knowledge at a very young age.
-He completed memorization of the Qur’ān (ḥifẓ) at the age of 15 from the Institute of Islamic Education in Elgin, Illinois (IIE).
-Soon thereafter he began the ʿĀlimmiyah program (equivalent to a Master’s degree in Arabic and Islamic Studies) at IIE graduating in the year 2012 at the age of 21.
-On his path to receiving ijāzah (certification) in the ʿĀlimmiyah program, he studied numerous Islamic and Arabic sciences, namely; Arabic grammar, morphology, rhetoric, Islamic jurisprudence (fiqh), Qur’ānic exegesis (tafsīr), prophetic narrations (ḥadīth), and Islamic theology (ʿaqīdah).
-Also, he has taught various summer Arabic programs and served as a part-time instructor for Quranic memorization (ḥifz).
+Mawlāna Asif Zia Uddin began his quest for knowledge at a very young age.
+He completed memorization of the Qur’ān (ḥifẓ) at the age of 15 from the Institute of Islamic Education (IIE).
+Soon thereafter, he began the ‘alimmiyah program (equivalent to a Master’s degree in Arabic and Islamic Studies) at IIE and graduated in the year 2012 at the age of 21.
+On his path to receiving ijāzah (certification) in the ‘alimmiyah program, he studied numerous Islamic and Arabic sciences, namely; Arabic grammar, morphology, rhetoric, Islamic jurisprudence (fiqh), Qur’ānic exegesis (tafsīr), prophetic narrations (hadith), and Islamic theology (‘aqīdah).
+In 2016, he completed his undergraduate degree in Education from Benedictine University.